henrik/jquery.schmarkitup.js/README.markdown

 If you pass a `key`, that's set as the accesskey, so e.g. `Ctrl+B` triggers bold.

-Assign a function to `key`.
+Assign a function to `click`.
 When the button is clicked, the function will be called and will be passed the currently selected text (if any).
 You don't have to use that text.
 The text returned by this function will be inserted at the caret, or replace the selected text.
 The output will be selected so you can easily nest tags.